pjplonka/leaf-cmf-core/README.md

 - add assertion class
 - validation failed exception could be used form symfony package
 - test for empty constraints (allowMissingFields) is set to true
+- when tests are run in docker it creates container and it is not reusable (every time make run:tests is run, new container is created)